 Consider what the Lord said to Moses, a spiritual leader who came along years after Abraham:

 7 Then the Lord said, “I have surely seen the affliction of my people who are in Egypt and have heard their cry because of their taskmasters.
 I know their sufferings, 8 and I have come down to deliver them out of the hand of the Egyptians and to bring them up out of that land to a good and broad land, a land flowing with milk and honey.
 Exodus 3:7-8 ESV

 12 Now therefore go, and I will be with your mouth and teach you what you shall speak.”
 Exodus 4:12 ESV

-Abraham was seventy-five years old when God called him to new life.
-At that age, he might not have been thrilled about picking up and moving to a foreign, unknown territory.
-People did live longer in that day, but even so, being in late middle age, he might have been fairly settled in a comfortable lifestyle.
+Abraham was seventy-five years old when God called him to begin a new life in a different land.
+At that age, he might not have been thrilled about picking up and moving to a new and unknown territory.
+But when God reaches out to touch us, His presence provides us with the energy we need.

 God warned Abraham that in answering the call, he was going to be a sojourner in a new land, a land currently occupied by others.
 But God also promised him some incredible things: 1) he would become a great nation, and 2) through his descendants, all the families on the earth would be blessed.
 This would ultimately be accomplished through his lineage, which culminated in the birth of the Lord Jesus Christ, who would bring salvation and the Kingdom of God to all believers on earth.